NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Adventure-Specific Actions/(Affinity Ablaze) Winter’s Roar_ Rampaging Glacier Charge.md

 * * *

 You emulate the inexorable movement of a glacier.
 You Stride up to your Speed and make a melee Strike.
-Regardless of whether your attack hits, the path of your Stride is filled by a 9th-rank [[Spells/Wall of Ice|Wall of Ice]].
+Regardless of whether your attack hits, the path of your Stride is filled by a 9th-rank [[Wall of Ice|Wall of Ice]].

 *Source: Pathfinder Fists of the Ruby Phoenix Hardcover Compilation* *OGL*